 Graphic Design: Print Media

-- The program’s award-winning faculty members combine years of real-world professional experience with academic training.
+- With our innovative teaching and curriculum, faculty members combine years of industry experience with their strong academic backgrounds.

 Do you want an exciting career that merges creativity with technology?
-Minneapolis College’s Graphic Design program centers on the place where words meet images, where clear and purposeful communication meets aesthetic impact and where a range of human needs and desires reside.
-You will get hands-on experience from experienced instructors in a program that will open up a world for you in a fast-paced Graphic Design career.
+Minneapolis College’s Graphic Design program centers on the place where words meet images, where purposeful communication meets aesthetic impact, and where a range of human needs and desires reside.
+You will get hands-on training from experienced faculty in the program that will help open up a world of possibilities for your graphic design career.

 - The program’s experienced faculty members teach you how to visually communicate and prepare work for printed reproduction of catalogs, brochures, book jackets, advertisements, packaging and more.